ActianCorp/zeenea-platform-docs/docs/zeenea-item-details-pages.md

 ### Lineage

 Lineage can be viewed on items such as Datasets, Visualizations, or Data Processes.
-It describes the transformations and uses of the data throughout its life cycle.
+It describes the transformations and uses of the data throughout its lifecycle.

 For more details, see [Data Lineage](./zeenea-data-lineage.md).